Colorado Car Accident Attorneys

 What Should I Do If I’m In A Car Accident?

 DO make notes of any statements made by the other driver.
 Use your smart phone or other electronic device to record voice memos.
-This is a great way to collect details when in the chaos of an accident scene.
-Gather as much information about the accident as you can.
+This is a great way to collect details when on the scene of a car accident.
+Gather as much information about the car accident as you can.
 Start by taking down the other driver’s name, address, license number, and insurance information.

 DO collect additional information including the contact information of any witnesses, photographs of the vehicles, as well as descriptions of the road, traffic, and weather conditions.
 If your cell phone is able to record video, use it.
 Take video of the scene of the accident from both up-close and at a distance.
 Include the location of traffic signs, crosswalks and etcetera.
 Make sure to write down the names of police officers on the scene so that it will be easier to get copies of their reports later.

 DON’T forget, or wave your right to seek immediate medical attention.
 Immediately following the car crash, your body’s fight-or-flight response is triggered and a rush of adrenaline is released so that your body is ready to handle the danger it faces.
 One of the things adrenaline does is to dull pain and although you may not notice any at first, the whiplash motion caused by a car accident can produce injuries that become more pronounced as time goes on.
-Additionally, you do not want the other driver’s lawyer to demean the severity of your injuries due to the fact that you didn’t feel it necessary to seek treatment right away.
+Additionally, you do not want the other driver’s lawyer to demean the severity of your injuries due to the fact that you didn’t feel it necessary to seek immediate treatment.

 DO contact a personal injury attorney.
 The other driver’s insurance company will use several tactics – right from the very first phone call they make to you.
 It is very important that you let an experienced lawyer handle these conversations and paperwork for you so that your rights are protected.
 Be sure to consult an attorney before you sign anything.